 Before I officially retired from the NHL, I was diagnosed with Parkinson’s disease at the age of 39 while coaching the Tampa Bay Lightening.
 While it was a shock to Mary Ann and I, we decided to keep it quiet for sometime until I was ready to acknowledge it publicly.
 During this period of acceptance, I retired and we moved the family back home to Niagara.
 It was clear to me that due to the lack of programs available anywhere in Ontario, that I could make a difference and give people HOPE who are living with Parkinson’s.
 This is where my next biggest challenge began and the beginning of The Steve Ludzik Foundation.

 The doors opened in 2013 as we partnered with Hotel Dieu Shaver Health & Rehabilitation Centre.
 Since then we have had over 200 people through the program and the work continues with a waiting list of up to two years.
-Our clinic is solely funded through donations from The Steve Ludzik Foundation and private donations.
+The Steve Ludzik Parkinson's Rehab Centre funded through donations from The Steve Ludzik Foundation and private donations.
 Like any good organization, we were searching for partners to help us grow, lessen those wait times and expand our services.